anandapurva55/Credit_-Card_Fraud_Detection/README.md

 # Credit_Card_Fraud_Detection

-This is a Machine Learning based model developed in Python for the detection of fraudaulent credit card's transactions.
+This is a Machine Learning based model developed in Python for the detection of fraudulent credit card's transactions.

 ## Dataset :-